PatriciaGauntt/BookNest/README.md

 🚀 Fully Integrated Backend API — seamless communication with the BookNest backend for data persistence

+💡 Feedback & Suggestions Page - BookNest includes a dedicated Feedback page that allows users to share ideas, feature requests, and general suggestions to help improve the application over time.

+- Feedback data is managed through the backend Feedback API

+- Feedback is stored in its own MongoDB collection, separate from books and comments

 ## BookNest – Technology Stack

   Frontend